adrmckinney/go-notes/README.md

 - See the `Makefile` for more migration commands and options.

 ### Seeding the Database
-- To populate the database with initial data, run the seeders: `go run main.go --seedDev`
+- To populate the database with initial data, run the seeders: `docker compose exec app make seed-dev`

 ### Using the API with Postman
 Once the server is running, you can use Postman to interact with the API.
 Below are the available endpoints: